easysqweasy/FreeDOOM-Equestria/README.md

 **Make sure you are using GZDoom 4.7.1/LZDoom 3.88a or later and you have a copy of doom2.wad;** Download repository as a ZIP file and drag it over gzdoom.exe/lzdoom.exe.

-# This project allowed and supported by the developers of DOOM Equestria
+# This modification was allowed and is supported by the developers of DOOM Equestria

 Discord Server: https://discord.gg/xgzkMmayMz